 One of my models in life is a guy in the early church called, Barnabas.
 In the Bible (Acts 11:23-24) it says of him, When he arrived (in Antioch), and saw the evidence of the grace of God, he was glad and encouraged them all to remain true to the Lord with all their hearts.
 He was a good man, full of the Holy Spirit and faith, and a great number of people were brought to the Lord.
 Barnabas encouraged through personal mentoring and counseling, through teaching, and through and itinerate preaching ministry to churches.

-It is my hope and prayer that I can also be an encourager in the following ways:
+Like Barnabas, I hope I too can be an encourager in the following ways:

-- To my family members, neighbours, and people of my community by providing love and support however it might best be needed.
+- To my family members, neighbours, and people of my community by providing love and support however best at the time.

 - To those who are struggling because they have gone through a difficult crisis in life – pointing them to the grace and mercy that there is in Jesus Christ and in His Word, the Bible.